-Just like bacterial infection, fungal infection disease can affect the entirety of a betta fish.
-Such an example of fungal infections are the Furunculosis and Fish Fungus.
+Just like a bacterial infection, fungal infection disease can affect the entirety of a betta fish.
+Such an example of fungal infections is the Furunculosis and Fish Fungus.

 The Fish Fungus disease only occurs because of previous fungus infections and can build up.
 Symptoms also vary depending on the fungal infection.

 For Furunculosis, red and open sores show on the fins and tail of the betta fish.
 Fish Fungus shows white bumps or lumps on the skins of the betta fish.
 Untreated fungal infection can also lead to other severe and fatal diseases, making it harder to cure.

 Fungal infections are also superficial, which means they only show on the surface and won’t hurt your betta fishes’ internal organs.
 This includes cotton-like bumps appearing on their skin or gills.

 When it comes to treatment, Use a conditioner to improve water conditions and adjust aquarium parameters.
 Using antibiotic medication such as Methylene Blue and Fungus Clear is also viable too.

 But keep in mind that using too much medication can kill your betta fish so use it in moderation only.
 To prevent a fungal infection from coming back more often, always keep your betta fish tank clean and healthy.

 Swim Bladder Disease happens because of a bacterial infection or a genetic dysfunction.
 Oftentimes, overfeeding can also trigger this disease too.

 A betta fish infected by this disease will experience physical abnormalities, resulting in them having trouble to float or sink underwater.